Eurovision Song Contest 1957: Format

 A number of changes from the rules of the previous year's contest were enacted in 1957.
 Each country was now permitted to send only one song to compete, as opposed to the maximum of two in 1956.
-Up to two people were now allowed on stage during the performanceonly solo artists were permitted to compete previouslyhowever no other vocal backing was allowed.
+Up to two people were now allowed on stage during the performance, however no other vocal backing was allowed.

-A new voting system was introduced, with ten individuals in each country giving one vote to their favourite song, with no abstentions allowed.
+A new voting system was introduced, with ten individuals in each country giving one vote to their favourite song.
 In an additional change to the 1956 rules, jurors were not allowed to vote for the song from their own country.
 A scoreboard was introduced for the first time, and the voting process was now included as part of the broadcast, rather than conducted in secret as in 1956.
-This new aspect of the contest was inspired by the United Kingdom's Festival of British Popular Songs, which included voting by regional juries and the points received shown on a scoreboard, a telerecording of which was viewed by EBU organisers.
-Each jury assembled in their own country to follow the contest on television and were then contacted by telephone by the contest's presenter in order to receive their votes, in a change from 1956 when the jurors were co-located to the contest venue.
+The inclusion of a voting sequence allowed for more transparency and helped to create dramatic tension.
+This new aspect of the contest was inspired by the United Kingdom's Festival of British Popular Songs, which included voting by regional juries and the running total being shown on a scoreboard, a telerecording of which was viewed by EBU organisers.
+Each jury assembled in their own country to follow the contest on television and were then contacted by telephone by the contest's presenter in order to announce their votes, in a change from 1956 when the jurors were co-located to the contest venue.
+The participating broadcasters had to make sure that the television sets of the national juries were switched off during the voting to prevent jury members being influenced by other countries' results.